kaeporagaebora/Dodonpachi-Daioujou-QoL-Codes-and-Documentation/README.md

 For FBNeo: Place ddpdojblk.ini in support > cheats in FBNeo's directory

+For Retroarch with FBNeo core: In the Retroarch system folder, create a 'fbneo' folder and in there create a folder called 'cheats'.
+Then when running the game in Retroarch, go to 'core options' and then 'cheat'.

 ## Recommended Codes
 ### Loop 2 Chain Timer for Loop 1
 Make chaining the same as loop 2 even during loop 1.